eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The SEAL Working Group charter and Confidential Computing Consortium Attestation SIG provided the use case requirements that shaped the re-attestation model.

-The author wishes to thank the contributors of these foundational standards for making this work possible.
+The authors wish to thank the contributors of these foundational standards for making this work possible.

 # External Links {#ext-links}